JaffaCat/ESC_256/README.md

 Unzip the file & place it under "<sd_card_name_here>/luma/plugins".
 Enable the plugin loader via the Rosalina menu then boot the game.
 #### Other Linux distros may download curl differently, please refer to any documentation available.

 ### I dislike command line stuff
-Understandable, the commandline can be scary.
+Understandable, the command line can be scary.
 If you don't like command line (or simply don't want to install curl) you can grab the plugin from the [source](https://zibukasu.xsrv.jp/download/148/?/wpdmdl=148#).